HanhuiBao/hugo-demo/content/blog/23-07-21-endofmaster/index.md

 Honestly, I don't know how to close this post.
 I feel that I still have thousands of words to say, but silence is better.
 It's hard to believe that one year can change a person so much, but it it true.
 The U.S. is not perfect, but it gives me a place to express, perform, and grow.
 I feel being respected and encouraged here.
 It's the very first time that I realize my thoughts and words matter.
 I will help other people as I have been so fortunate to be supported.

 ---
-Thanks to Dr. Pape, Ms. G, Rachael, Ms. & Dr. Cooney, Dr. Jiarong Liang, and everyone who supported me along the way.
+Thanks to Dr. Pape, Ms. G, Rachael, Ms. & Dr. Cooney, Dr. Jiarong Liang, and everyone who supported me all the time.
 It's your love and encouragement make me the person I am today.